What is CSRF? An explanation of the OWASP Top 10 2013 vulnerability with a real life example.

 All that is left is to verify the change.

 As expected, the changes were reflected in the account.
 Changing the default Shipping Address to a valid address chosen by the attacker can have its own implications.
 For example, if an inattentive user orders products from the website after his/her default shipping address was changed by an attacker using CSRF, these products would get delivered to the attacker’s chosen address.

-Hope this example gave you a better idea of CSRF attack in the real world.
+Hope this example gave you a better idea of the CSRF attacks in the real world.
 Now then, how can we stop such attacks?

 Preventing CSRF Attacks on Your Website

-The most popular method for preventing Cross Site Request Forgery is the usage of an Anti-CSRF token.
-This is essentially a challenge token which is linked to a specific user (session) by the web server, that is generally used as a hidden value in every single one of the web application’s state changing form.
+The most popular method for preventing Cross-Site Request Forgery is the usage of an Anti-CSRF token.
+This is essentially a challenge token that is linked to a specific user (session) by the web server, that is generally used as a hidden value in every single one of the web application’s state-changing forms.

-But how exactly does this prevent CSRF attack?
-Well, with the usage of an Anti-CSRF token, an attacker will have to guess the token value as well while crafting the CSRF request (seen in Fig. 2 and Fig. 6) in order to be successful, as the web server is expecting a specific token value to be returned.
-On checking, if the value provided with the request is not what the server was expecting, the request is discarded and hence, the attack nullified.
-This is how the usage of Anti-CSRF token can prevent Cross-Site Request Forgery.
+But how exactly does this prevent CSRF attacks?
+Well, with the usage of an Anti-CSRF token, an attacker will have to guess the token value as well while crafting the CSRF request (seen in Fig. 2 and Fig. 6) in order to be successful, as the webserver is expecting a specific token value to be returned.
+On checking, if the value provided with the request is not what the server was expecting, the request is discarded and hence, the attack is nullified.
+This is how the usage of the Anti-CSRF token can prevent Cross-Site Request Forgery.